qzmfranklin/cppgm/pa1/README.md

 Usually you will need to match the longest token (some exceptions are comments, raw strings and the `<` `::` case).
 So greedily "keep going" in the state machine until you cannot go and further, then emit the discovered token and return to the start state.

-To emit a token there is an interface provided in the skeleton code called `IPPTokenStream`.
+To emit a token there is an interface provided in the skeleton code called `pp_token_stream_ifc`.
 It has one function for each token type.
 In most cases you will need to store and then UTF-8 encode the code point sequence corresponding to the token to pass to the data argument.
 The token data is expected to have the translation tasks applied (for one example _line splicing_), but not the literal tasks (for example decoding `simple-escape-sequences` is not required at this stage) (which occur later in translation phase 7 and is not part of this assignment).

 ### Self-Tokenizing (Optional/Ungraded)